 Why is this?

-You may be surprised by this revelation (or maybe not!).
 I think it’s because Rory and I have quite different professional backgrounds.
 Much of Rory’s career has been spent working as an external consultant helping implement tools and establishing ITAM systems in finance, engineering and telecoms firms.
 On the other hand, a big chunk of my early career was spent working in construction and facilities management.

 How is this relevant, I hear you ask?
 The firms Rory has worked with tend to be high margin (i.e. wealthy) firms where process quality and consistency is important because they need to demonstrate to regulators and other stakeholders that the firm isn’t going to do away with customer’s money, or kill people because of badly designed products.